 He regularly counsels clients on a broad range of real estate matters, including the acquisition and disposal of investment property across asset classes; advice to corporate occupiers on lettings and office moves; real estate development; and the property aspects of corporate and financing transactions.

 Simon also has extensive experience in the energy sector, where he has advised on the acquisition, sale, development and financing of a variety of projects.
-He has particular expertise in renewable energy, with significant experience in offshore and onshore wind, solar and biomass.
-He is a member of the Orrick team that specialises in the disposal of offshore transmission assets as part of the OFTO tender process run by Ofgem.
+He has particular knowledge in renewable energy, with significant experience in offshore and onshore wind, solar and biomass.
+He is a member of the Orrick team that is adept in the disposal of offshore transmission assets as part of the OFTO tender process run by Ofgem.

 Energy and other projects